Aircloak/aircloak/air/docs/content/sql.md

  with a column name in one of the selected tables.
 - If an integer is specified in the `GROUP BY` clause, it represents a 1-based position in the select list.
 The corresponding expression from the select list is used as the grouping expression.
 - Values of type `datetime with timezone` are not supported yet.
 The timezone information will be dropped and the value will be exposed as a simple `datetime` in the UTC format.
+- The `SAMPLE_USERS` clause is a cloak specific feature that can be use to reduce the amount of users queried in order to get some rough, fast results back from the data set.